 Try a Low-Foaming Cleanser

-No matter your skin type, Rouleau recommends looking for a cleanser that's a sulphate-free and low-foaming cleanser.
+No matter your skin type, Rouleau recommends looking for a cleanser that's sulfate-free and low-foaming cleanser.
 "This should ensure that the cleanser is gentle and safe," she says.
-Make sure to moisturise immediately after, so your skin doesn't have time to dry out.
+(And make sure to moisturize immediately after, so your skin doesn't have time to dry out.)